Top Tools and Tips for Spa and Salon Marketing6 min read

 Use the best photos collected on Pinterest to create a shot guide for your salon or spa.
 Think about the staging, lighting, models, and overall vibe.
 Your photos and videos should have a consistent look and feel to give customers a glance into the experience they’d have there.

-Tool: A beautiful website.
+Tool: A Beautiful Website

 Your website should clearly communicate the services you offer while capturing your salon or spa’s unique style.
-When people land on your website the things they’ll be looking for are:
+When people land on your website, the things they’ll be looking for are: